akdasUAF/ArcticOutlook/scraper_instructions.md

 | Tag        | input       |
 | Attribute  | id          |
 | Value      | submit-test |
+This will result in the form being submitted.
 ##### delay = 17
 This instruction will tell the scraper to delay for a certain amount of time.
 This is primarily used to ensure that the webpage has enough time to load before continuing a scrape.